S-Bolt/Task-Board/README.md

 ## Credits
 Big thank you to my tutor and instructor.
-They both helped me substantially in debugging and correcting errors in my code regarding the draggable/droppable component of the project and some of my logic.
+They both helped me substantially in debugging,correcting errors in my code regarding the draggable/droppable component of the project, and some of my logic.

 ## Screenshots